MihailRis/VoxelEngine-Cpp/doc/en/xml-ui-layouts.md

 Buttons are also panels.

+- `padding` - element padding.
+Type: 4D vector.
+  *left, top, right, bottom*
 - `max-length` - maximal length of panel stretching before scrolling (if scrollable = true).
-Type: number
+Type: number.
 - `min-length` - minimal length of panel.
-Type: number
+Type: number.
 - `orientation` - panel orientation: horizontal/vertical.
+- `interval` - space between elements.
+Type: number.

 # Common elements

+## *container*

+A primitive container.
+Use static positions / `gravity` / script to position elements.

+## *panel*

+A simple panel.
+Arranges elements in the order defined by the `orientation` attribute, adjusting the width (vertical) or height (horizontal) to the panel width.

+## *splitbox* (splitter)

+A panel that controls the size and position of two elements.
+Allows the user to move the splitter, changing the size of the elements.

+- `split-pos` - the initial position of the splitter from 0.0 to 1.0.

 ## *button*